-|KREM-TV Channel 2, Spokane WA
+|KREM-TV Channel 2, Spokane, Washington|

 Sign-Off recorded circa Autumn 2006

 KREM-TV first signed on in October 1954 as Spokane's original ABC-TV network affiliate.
 It remained such up until August 1976 when CBS severed ties with KXLY-TV 4, over constant pre-emptions and delayed broadcasts of its network programs and gave its business to Channel 2 (Channel 4 hooked up with ABC as a result).
 As with many U.S. TV stations, KREM-TV underwent numerous ownership changes during its history.
 At the time of the recording here, it was owned by Dallas-based Belo Corporation.
 The Gannett Company, owners of USA Today and other newspapers, acquired Belo in December 2013.
-In June 2015 Gannett split into two companies: its publishing arm retains the Gannett name, and its broadcasting and digital media interests operate as TEGNA.
+In June 2015 Gannett split into two companies: its publishing arm retains the Gannett name, and its broadcasting and digital media interests operate as Tegna, Inc..

 RELATED VIDEO CLIP: KREM-TV Channel 2 Sign-off recorded circa 1987

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.